jakobmattsson/bucketful/README.md

   }
 ```

-As long as you're running bucketful from the folder where `package.json` is you'll just have to run the following now:
+As long as you're running bucketful from the folder where `package.json` is you'll just have to run the following on your command line now:

 `bucketful`